By Ogova Ondego

 Do you know anything about UNESCO’s Africa Animated! initiative?

-Have you ever heard of Africa Animated!, an initiative though which UNESCO sought to create short animated movies for children in Africa?
+Have you ever heard of Africa Animated!, an initiative through which UNESCO sought to create short animated movies for children in Africa?

 I’ve heard of the UNESCO’s Africa Animated!